|Homepage.||This page: Selling - advice on how to sell a classic car|

 However if you're anything like me, putting up your classic car for sale is a painful and heart wrenching decision, regardless of whether you bought it years earlier and did nothing with it, or whether you've sweated cobs over a lengthy restoration that only recently began to bear fruit.

-For many, just owning interesting cars is reason enough to hang on to an old friend, even if they aren't runners - many of my hoard haven't internally combusted on the Queen's highways for many a year, but it doesn't mean I particularly want to part with them.
+For many, just owning interesting cars is reason enough to hang on to an old friend, even if they aren't runners - several of my hoard haven't internally combusted on the Queen's highways for many a year, but it doesn't mean I particularly want to part with them.

 Selling classic cars can be a fraught business, but here are some tips on selling old cars anyway.

-(Psst if your car is pre-1970, why not drop me a line here about your car for sale? you never know, I may know someone interested in buying it!).
+(If your car is pre-1970, why not drop me a line here about your car for sale? you never know, I may know someone interested in buying it!).

 go back to contents..